AHSalehi/Simple-string-split/README.md

-# Simple-string-parser
+# Simple-string-spliter
-A simple string parser with c++ and sstream
+A simple string spliter with c++ and sstream